centrahq/api-documentation/source/guides/soap-api/cookbook/7-orders-retail-1-event.md

 This example uses the events_Get operation to get order events.
 The response contains an order from the retail store, and examples after this one will update the order.

 Notice that order has a `<shipment>` on it.
 Sometimes Centra is configured to automatically create shipments for retail orders.
-It can also be configured to not do that, then you would need to create the shipment.
+It can also be configured to not do that.
+In that case you would need to create the shipment.
 (This is illustrated in the wholesale order examples).

 ## Request